Biography

 Artist Statement

-Years of European classical realist study in the atelier system strongly influences my aesthetic.
-I aim to represent nature in a realistic style, but there is purposeful simplification and elimination in my renderings, an avoidance of the unnecessary.
-I am not interested in magnifying details- my depictions hover in the space of what we see when we are a few steps away, aware of the whole.
-The fine balance is struck by an intimacy and yet a distance, a reverence for the muse while showing her to the world.
+My painting ideas live with me for a long time before they ever make it to canvas.
+They become refined and distilled through lengthy contemplation so as to show only what is absolutely necessary to communicate my sentiments.
+In this way, my figures are often wearing nothing to set them in a certain time or place, and there is very little around them.
+I am also not interested in magnifying details- my depictions hover in the space of what we see when we are a few steps away, aware of the whole.
+Here there is an intimacy and yet a distance, allowing for a reverence for the muse while at the same time showing her to the world.